antoine-rocher/ar-personal-website/src/pages/index.md

       cosmology and extragalactic astrophysics.

-      I am very open minded and I enjoy to discuss about science, environment, politics...
+      I am very open minded and I enjoy to discuss about science, environment...
       I like sport especially basketball and skiing and I love to travel (backpacker travels) around the world, discover new countries and cultures.
 I was very involved in different student associations which try to improve the lifestyle of students.
     section_id: about